North Korean Migrants' Integration into South Korean Society: Policies, Perceptions and Realities

 The findings show South Korea's settlement support policy is a significant determinant of North Korean migrants' movement to South Korea because they expect it will provide them with economic security, personal safety and social acceptance.
 However, in reality, the policy does not serve their real economic and societal needs.
 The findings of the study support that common ethnicity and preferential treatment do not automatically open the door for integration of ethnic migrants (Tinguy, 2003:125.)

 Song, Gae Hee, "North Korean Migrants' Integration into South Korean Society: Policies, Perceptions and Realities" (2012).
 Social Science - Dissertations.
-Paper 179.
+179.

 This document is currently not available here.